 137. The adopted measures aimed at physical and mental recovery and social reintegration of victims of rape, abuse, neglect, maltreatment and violence are incorporated into the current legislation applicable (inter alia) to the protection of children.
 In 2006 the Act on social and legal protection of children was amended135 and the scope of the obligation of the authority for social and legal protection of children was extended by the duty to provide counselling to parents and children in cases where the family's functioning is at risk and the obligation to work with the child and the family in cases where the child is placed outside his or her own family was introduced.
-The authority for social and legal protection, is entitled to order parents in administrative proceedings the obligation to visit a specialized counselling facility with a child or, where appropriate, order parents themselves to visit the counselling facility.
+The authority for social and legal protection of children is not required to provide therapeutic assistance, but to arrange such assistance.
+As a new feature, the authority for social and legal protection, is entitled to order parents in administrative proceedings the obligation to visit a specialized counselling facility with a child or, where appropriate, order parents themselves to visit the counselling facility.
 Another change is regulated by the Act on Social Services136 which explicitly defines the conditions of providing counselling services.